-This revision is based upon the combined premium and loss experience of all licensed companies writing policies in the MH(C) program this State, except as noted in Section E. In order to have this experience available in all detail necessary for rate review and ratemaking in accordance with accepted standards, all such companies are required to file each year their total Mobile Homes MH(C) insurance experience with the official statistical agents.
+This revision is based upon the combined premium and loss experience of all licensed companies writing Mobile Homes MH(F) insurance in this State, except as noted in Section E. In order to have this experience available in all detail necessary for rate review and ratemaking in accordance with accepted standards, all such companies are required to file each year their total Mobile Homes insurance experience with the official statistical agents.
 Experience is recorded pursuant to the officially approved statistical plans and reported by the companies in accordance with instructions issued by the statistical agents under the Official Calls for Experience.

-The Commissioner appointed the following statistical agents for the collection of Mobile Home insurance experience in North Carolina: Insurance Services Office (ISO), Independent Statistical Service (ISS), American Association of Insurance Services (AAIS), and National Independent Statistical Service (NISS).
+The Commissioner appointed the following statistical agents for the collection of Mobile Homes insurance experience in North Carolina: Insurance Services Office (ISO), Independent Statistical Services, Inc. (ISS), American Association of Insurance Services (AAIS), and National Independent Statistical Service (NISS).

-Experience utilized in the filing was collected under the Personal Lines Statistical Plan (Other Than Automobile), and the 2005 Official Statistical Programs of ISO, the Statistical Plan for Mobile Homes Policies, 2005 Statistical Programs of ISS, the Mobile Homes Statistical Plan developed by AAIS and the 2005 Statistical Programs of the AAIS, the Dwelling Statistical Plan developed by the NISS and the 2005 Statistical Programs of the NISS.
+Experience utilized in the filing was collected under the Personal Lines Statistical Plan (Other Than Automobile), and the 2005 Official Statistical Programs of ISO, the Statistical Plan for Mobilehome Policies, 2005 Statistical Programs of ISS, the Mobilehomes Statistical Plan developed by AAIS and the 2005 Statistical Programs of the AAIS, the Dwelling Statistical Plan developed by the NISS and the 2005 Statistical Programs of the NISS.
 In substance, the statistical plans of all statistical agents are similar in North Carolina, and provide for the recording and reporting of the experience in the detail required for ratemaking and in such form that the experience of all companies can be combined.

-The licensing of an organization and its appointment as a statistical agent in the various states is predicated upon demonstration by the organization of its ability to perform this function.
+The filing of experience is accompanied by an affidavit executed by an officer of the statistical agent responsible for and acquainted with the statistical procedures employed for the production of this end product.
+Further, the licensing of an organization and its appointment as a statistical agent in the various states is predicated upon demonstration by the organization of its ability to perform this function.
 Moreover, the performance of the statistical agents is reviewed periodically through examination by personnel of state insurance departments under the convention examinations of the National Association of Insurance Commissioners.
 From time to time such organizations are called upon by Insurance Department examiners to verify, and do verify the data consolidated by them as statistical agents.